aerrata/journal/src/content/posts/setting-up-dotfiles.md

 ### **Step 1: Initializing the Repository**

-1. Initialize a bare Git repository in your home directory:
+1. Initialize a bare Git repository in your home directory

    ```shell
    cd
    git init --bare $HOME/.dotfiles
    ```

-   This creates a hidden Git repository named `.dotfiles` to store configuration history.
+   This creates a hidden Git repository named `.dotfiles` to store configuration history

-2. Create an alias for working with dotfiles:
+2. Create an alias for working with dotfiles

    ```shell
    alias config='/usr/bin/git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME'